unparalleled-js/docs-1/workato-api/managed-users.md

 ---

 # Managed Users
-Use the following endpoints to manage OEM users
+Use the following endpoints to manage OEM users.

 ### Supported Formats
 * Json

 ## Create new OEM users

 > POST /api/managed_users

 ### Description
-Create a new OEM user.
+Creates a new OEM user.
 Requires 'oem_vendor' privilege.

+- The new account is assigned the plan specified in the master account's OEM configuration.
+- Configures preferred authentication mode for the child account based on the value specified in the master account's OEM configuration.
+- Sets the plan of the new account based on the OEM configuration.

 <details> <summary> <b>Details</b></summary>

 ### Parameters
 <table class="unchanged rich-diff-level-one" text-align ="center">
   <thead>